Six-week Baby Check

 - Reducing the risk of sudden infant death syndrome.
 The following reduce the risk:

-- Putting the baby to sleep on its back
+- Putting the baby to sleep on their back.

 - Dangers of passive smoking.